 Customers receive a roadmap to a healthier lifestyle through a report revealing their propensity for specific nutritional deficiencies, intolerances/sensitivities, and the diets/fitness programs that may work best for preventing disease and supporting optimal health.
 Recommendations are based on a panel of approximately 100 genetic variants, and whether these are associated with normal or abnormal gene function.

-• Diet - Results provide individual dietary guidelines in relationship to the impact of fats (saturated, polyunsaturated, omega-3/6, arachidonic acid); carbohydrates (whole grains vs simple carbs); and specific dietary strategies to lower risk of chronic disease.
+- Diet -Results provide individual dietary guidelines in relationship to the impact of fats (saturated, polyunsaturated, omega-3/6, arachidonic acid); carbohydrates (whole grains vs simple carbs); and specific dietary strategies to lower risk of chronic diseases such as diabetes.

-• Physical fitness – Understand types of exercise, behaviours, recovery time and pain tolerance to direct choices with the most impact and benefit, while reducing the risk for injury.
+- Physical fitness – Understand types of exercise, behaviors, recovery time and pain tolerance to direct choices with the most impact and benefit, while reducing the risk for injury.

-• Obesity Risk – Combining complex gene-gene interaction, identify your genetic obesity risk score and significant lifestyle modification strategies to reduce risk.
-Understand behavioural factors such as appetite, satiety and eating habits to further individualize strategies around weight loss.
+- Obesity Risk – Combining complex gene-gene interaction, identify your genetic obesity risk score and significant lifestyle modification strategies to reduce risk.
+Understand behavioral factors such as appetite, satiety and eating habits to further individualize strategies around weight loss.

-Why should I get my genes tested with AOR’s MyBlueprint?
+Why should I get my genes tested with AOR’s MyBlueprint™?